yukuairoy/codespree/docs/Exercises/programming_exercises.md

 * Preparing for coding interviews as a stepping stone to platforms like [LeetCode](https://leetcode.com/) or [HackerRank](https://www.hackerrank.com/).
 * Building confidence with approachable problems before tackling advanced ones.
 * Improving problem-solving, debugging, and optimization skills.
-* Practicing unit testing, a crucial skill for professional development.
+* Practicing unit testing, a crucial skill for software engineering.

 ---